Carolista/student-project-readme-guide/README.md

 You can copy-and-paste emoji into your `.md` document, or if you are editing on GitHub, you can use `:emojicode:` (similar to Slack) with the tab key to insert emoji as you go.

 > [!TIP]
-> For portfolio project READMEs, use emoji sparingly.
+> For portfolio project READMEs, use emoji sparingly and tastefully so they complement your content and don't distract from it.

 ---